 The summary financial information has been sourced from the statutory accounts of the underlying investee companies.
 The net asset/liability figures presented therefore do not approximate a valuation.
-Due to the underlying investee companies changing their respective financial year ends, with the exception of Rezatec Limited and bio-bean Limited, the summary financial information disclosed for the current year is based on a period of 11 months, compared to the prior year summary financial information disclosed which is based on a 12 month period.
+Due to the underlying investee companies changing their respective financial year ends, with the exception of Rezatec Limited, the summary financial information disclosed for the current year is based on a period of 11 months, compared to the prior year summary financial information disclosed on a 12 month period.